 An Act Relative to the Repeal of the Sales Tax Exemption for Aircraft | H.2484

 Summary: Under current law, sales of aircraft and aircraft parts are exempt from the sales tax.
 This bill would remove that exemption.
 Typical business jets sell for between $40 million and $60 million.
 It is unfair to exempt these purchases from the sales tax.

-Summary: Currently in Massachusetts, the arbitrary timing of a defendant’s death nullifies a criminal conviction.
+Summary: Under current Massachusetts law, the arbitrary timing of a defendant’s death nullifies a criminal conviction.
 For example, the convictions of John Salvi for his attack on two abortion clinics where two women were killed and five others wounded were vacated when he committed suicide in prison while his appeal was pending.
 Another notable example is the former Catholic priest John Goeghan whose 2002 indecent assault and battery conviction was vacated as his appeal was pending when he died in prison.
-This proposal would reverse this common law rule by amending G.L. c.
-228 to add a new section 15 so that instead of vacating a judgment of conviction in cases where the defendant dies during the pendency of his appeal, the appeal would be dismissed but the conviction would be left intact.
+This proposal would reverse this Common Law Rule so that when a defendant dies during a pending appeal, their appeal would be dismissed and the conviction would be left intact.